opendevstack/ods-quickstarters/inf-terraform-azure/files/README.md

 Testing the functionality of this stack requires the following dependencies: `make`, `tee`, `ruby`, [`bundler`](https://bundler.io/), and [`terraform`](https://www.terraform.io/).
 Once installed, run `make test` from the command line.

 Note that, when running tests, stacks will interact with some cloud provider, such as *AWS*, *Azure* or *VMware*.
 It is up to you to provide sufficient configuration to enable these interactions, which differs between vendors.
-Here is an example for *AWS* that uses environment variables (via [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)):
+Here is an example for *Azure* that uses environment variables (via [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)):

 ```
+$ export AZURE_SUBSCRIPTION_ID=...
-$ export AWS_ACCESS_KEY_ID=...
+$ export AZURE_TENANT_ID=...
-$ export AWS_SECRET_ACCESS_KEY=...
+$ export AZURE_CLIENT_ID=...
-$ export AWS_DEFAULT_REGION=us-east-1
+$ export AZURE_CLIENT_SECRET=...
 $ make test
 ```